Anomaly Detection

 • Encoding issues -- Values with non-printable characters, Unicode artifacts, or HTML entities that slipped in during import.

-Reviewing Outliers
+Reviewing Anomalies

-For each flagged outlier, the panel shows:
+For each flagged anomaly, the panel shows:

 • The actual value (or a truncated preview for long values)